microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/preserveConstEnums.md

 ---
 display: "Preserve Const Enums"
+oneline: "Do not erase `const enum` declarations in generated code"
 ---

 Do not erase `const enum` declarations in generated code. `const enum`s provide a way to reduce the overall memory footprint